 2. The Matrix — Bullet Time

 The Matrix was revolutionary in a lot of ways but the most visually appealing was “Bullet Time”.
-Neo moving through the bullet shot by the agent gave birth to a technique involving cameras with computer guided tracks.
-This gives an incredible visual that many other action and super hero films have used and abused over the years.
-Most recently in Deadpool as well as Guy Ritchie’s Sherlock Homes and Watchmen.
+Seeing Neo moving through the bullet shot by the agent gave birth to a technique involving cameras with computer-guided tracks.
+This gives an incredible visual that many other actions and superhero films have used and abused over the years.
+Most recently in Deadpool as well as Guy Ritchie’s Sherlock Holmes and Watchmen.

 1. Casablanca — Here’s Looking at You Kid

 Another iconic line that seems to turn up absolutely everywhere Casablanca’s Here’s looking at you Kid” really makes a great impact.
 Voted as one of the AFI’s top 100 movie quotes it’s instantly quotable and truly brilliant.
 Rick’s parting line to Ilsa is perfect for referencing and it has been.
 Used an awful lot in TV (as seen in a great episode of House) it also featured in the movie Brazil and is still as effective now as it was back when Casablanca came out.

 More from Articles